 What Has Teeth But Cannot Eat

 The riddle of what has teeth but cannot eat invites us into a world where familiar words carry unexpected meanings.
-In this exploration, we examine the literal and metaphorical interpretations of teeth, revealing how structures and systems that resemble teeth exist without consuming nourishment.
+On top of that, in this exploration, we examine the literal and metaphorical interpretations of teeth, revealing how structures and systems that resemble teeth exist without consuming nourishment.
 This journey blends language, nature, engineering, and culture to show that "teeth" can describe functions far beyond simple biting and chewing.

 Understanding the Riddle